-If you really must get out of a marriage, you shouldn’t let your finances – or the cost of divorce – hold you back.
-There are divorce options to help lower the legal costs of getting a divorce, possibly even making it free.
+If you really must get out of a marriage, you shouldn’t let your finances — or the cost of divorce — hold you back.
+There are free or low-cost divorce options out there.

 Getting married is expensive, but did you know getting divorced can be just as costly?
 That’s not something you like to think about as a newlywed; but unfortunately, it is something you should consider, as hundreds of thousands of people get divorced every year.